Germany, Denmark, Netherlands pledge Ukraine Leopard 1 tanks

 Emergency crews evacuated eight civilians from the site before putting out the blaze, which caused no casualties, authorities said.

 Vovchansk is in the Kharkiv region, which was occupied by Russia after its full-scale invasion began on Feb.
-24 and subsequently retaken by Ukraine during a late summer counteroffensive.
+24 and subsequently retaken by Ukraine in the course of its counteroffensive.

-The anticipated Russian push may seek to recapture territory Moscow lost in that counteroffensive.
-Battlefield setbacks in Ukraine have embarrassed the Kremlin, and Russian President Vladimir Putin is keen to cement public support for the war.

-Germany, Denmark and the Netherlands announced Tuesday that they plan to provide Ukraine with at least 100 refurbished Leopard 1 battle tanks.
-The pledge followed Germany agreeing last month to allow deliveries of the more modern German-made Leopard 2 tanks to Ukraine.

 Russian forces are “regrouping” as they attempt to break Ukrainian lines in five areas in the country’s east and northeast, the Ukrainian military reported Tuesday.